Department of Labor Logo United States Department of Labor

 Total, all occupations

-Employment of plumbers, pipefitters, and steamfitters is projected to grow 2 percent from 2022 to 2032, about as fast as the average for all occupations.
+Employment of plumbers, pipefitters, and steamfitters is projected to grow 6 percent from 2023 to 2033, faster than the average for all occupations.

 Employment

 Demand for plumbers will stem from new construction and from the need to maintain and repair plumbing systems in existing residences and other buildings.
-Employment of sprinklerfitters is expected to increase as states continue to adopt changes to building codes that require the use of fire suppression systems.
+Employment of sprinklerfitters is expected to increase because of building codes in all states that require the use of fire suppression systems.

 Percent Numeric